gilons/githubscraper/README.md

 From the project readMe it just take somthing that is going to fully dsecribe the project.

-The starting point topics can be changed by changing the
+The starting point topics can be changed by changing the stating point url at line 222 of the scraping4.php file from https://github.com/topics/laravel to any other topic url so that is should scrap github repository for that topic.

 Befor running it, as prerequisite: